From left: Pre-health advisors Gayla Adams-Wright, Zac Malcolm, Kaela Urquhart

-If you’re interested being of service to others, a career in health professions may be for you!
+If you’re interested in being of service to others, a career in health professions may be for you!

 The College of Arts and Sciences' pre-health professions advising office is dedicated to helping you achieve your career goals.
 We have four experienced, full-time advisors, allowing for greater expertise and one-on-one guidance.
 Additionally, the College of Arts and Sciences offers numerous undergraduate research opportunities.

 The faculty and students in the College of Arts and Sciences are working on projects as diverse as atomic physics, cancer research and cloning.
 Our advisors also help with:

 - Sequencing of courses